 Stephen Richardson — Assistant Principal

-Stephen Richardson earned his M.Ed. in Educational Administration from Lamar University online.
+Stephen Richardson earned his M.Ed. in Administration from Lamar University online.
 After graduating, he became an assistant principal.

 "I graduated ready to tackle the challenges of education today.
 I received an assistant principal position just weeks after graduation."